-- 78. The Trustee is entitled, and required by TPR, to review the calculation basis of the CETV regularly.
-It could not inform members of a change to the CETV calculation basis prior to making the decision to review it and amend it on 8 March 2017.
-Nor could it know what impact any future change would have on CETVs.
-Mr A's transfer was calculated on 3 August 2016 and paid on 2 November 2016, before the Trustee made its decision to review the CETV calculation basis. - 79.
-In response to backdating the change in calculation basis, or making up the difference if one occurred due to the change, the Trustee said: - "Had a revised basis been adopted that reduced transfer values, it would not be fair or appropriate for any previous transfer value paid to be recalculated and reduced and for a member to be asked to return part of their transfer value.
+- the new basis as soon as it was able to do so.
+The Trustee's letter also suggested that members may wish to discuss the options with an independent financial advisor. - 82.
+The Trustee could not honour CETVs calculated on the old basis after the guarantee period had expired, and after the adoption of a new transfer basis.
+Those members who wished to proceed with the transfer were required to do so on or before 30 March 2016, although no member was required to accept a CETV before the guarantee date had expired. - 83.
+In response to backdating the change in calculation basis, or making up the difference if one occurred due to the change the Trustee said:

+"Had a revised basis been adopted that reduced transfer values, it would not be fair or appropriate for any previous transfer value paid to be recalculated and reduced and for a member to be asked to return part of their transfer value.
 Similarly, it is not appropriate for the Trustee to apply the new transfer basis to transfers already requested and paid before the change.
-The Trustee can only pay transfer values by reference to the basis that applies at that time." - 80.
-Mr A was not provided with mis-information.
-While there is no evidence of the content of the telephone call available, had he promptly asked for the transfer to be suspended, it would have been.
+The Trustee can only pay transfer values by reference to the basis that applies at that time."